sfcheung/stdmod/README.md

 # stdmod: Standardized Moderation

 (Version 0.2.0.0, updated on 2022-09-21, [release history](https://sfcheung.github.io/stdmod/news/index.html))

-(Important changes since 0.2.0.0: Bootstrap confidence intervals and variance-covariance matrix of estimates are the default output of `confint()` and `vcov()` for the output of `std_selected_boot()`.)
+(Important changes since 0.2.0.0: Bootstrap confidence intervals and variance-covariance matrix of estimates are the defaults of `confint()` and `vcov()` for the output of `std_selected_boot()`.)

 This package includes functions for computing a standardized